-If you are looking for a gluten free, dairy free sponge cake recipe, this is perfect.
+If you are looking for a gluten-free, dairy-free sponge cake recipe, this Victoria sponge cake recipe is a winner, I promise.

 It produces a light, moist cake, that keeps for a good few days in an airtight tin, and is perfect for afternoon tea, or just as a treat.